Asymptotic behavior for multi-scale SDEs with monotonicity coefficients driven by L\'evy processes: Preliminaries

 \subsection{The frozen equation}

 For fixed $x\in \RR^n$, recall the frozen equation:

-Under the assumptions \ref{B1}-\ref{B3}, it is easy to check that \eref{FE} exists a unique solution $\{Y^{x,y}_t\}_{t\geq 0}$.
-Moreover, following the same steps as in the proof of \eref{Y1}, we can easily obtain that for any $p>0$, there exists $C_p>0$ such that
+Under the assumptions \ref{B1}-\ref{B3}, it is easy to check that \eref{FE} admits a unique solution $\{Y^{x,y}_t\}_{t\geq 0}$.
+Moreover, following the same steps as in the proof of \eref{Y1}, we can easily obtain that for any $p>0$, there exist $\gamma_p,C_p>0$ such that

 \begin{lemma} There exists $\gamma>0$ such that for any $t \ge 0$, $x_1,x_2\in\RR^{n}$ and $y_1,y_2\in\RR^{m}$, we have

 where $\ell$ is the existing constant in condition \eref{ConB1}. \end{lemma} \begin{proof} For any $t \ge 0$, $x_i\in\RR^{n}$ and $y_i\in\RR^{m}$, $i=1, 2$, note that